How to Keep a Cool Head by Transforming Anger

 Anger can be helpful, giving you an incentive to improve your life, but harmful when you engage with it unwittingly.

 Rage increases the odds of making damaging comments.
 While angry, you could upset your partner, boss, or children.
 You might meet trouble if you become angry with a stranger too: You do not know how they’ll react.

 When your temper streams, you also damage yourself.
 Words spoken in haste are irretrievable, and you must live with the consequences.

-Transforming rage will help you communicate well, improve your relationships, and lower high blood pressure.
+Transforming rage will help you communicate well, improve relationships, and lower high blood pressure.

 Why do you get angry?

 Emotions often follow thoughts.
 When angry, you’ve already told yourself a story to justify rage.
 You feel offended, mistreated, or frustrated, and your negative energy seeks an outlet.

 Perhaps you imagine you should seek revenge for a slight made against you.
 Then again, maybe you want to vent.
 The energy built wants to escape, and you have little control because things go too far.